 Westminster Seminary California serves an evangelical and Reformed student body from over thirty-five denominations.
-WSC students come from forty states and countries around the world.
+WSC students come from many US states and from countries around the world.
 Graduates from WSC are serving Christ and his church in Singapore, the United Kingdom, Korea, Costa Rica, Spain, Philippines, Nigeria, Malawi, South Africa, Uganda, and other countries.
 The seminary's location in southern California, near Mexico and accessible to the Asian nations of the Pacific Rim, allows the student body to reflect the ethnic diversity of the church throughout the world.